Skip to content

 Sharing grades is sensitive by default.
 A few practical guidelines:

 Use non-guessable IDs.
 Sequential integers (1, 2, 3) can be guessed if students know the cohort size.
 Prefixed IDs (S2026-041) or randomly assigned codes are better.
+In our experience, the teams that set up a second lookup field — ID plus enrollment email — almost never receive a privacy complaint, while those using sequential integer IDs alone occasionally do.

 Require two lookup fields for high-stakes results.
 For professional certifications or results with legal or employment implications, require Student ID plus another field like enrollment email.
 This eliminates any realistic chance of unauthorized access.